ObamaCare Subsidies

 ObamaCare Subsidies Fix For Insurance Purchased Outside of the Marketplace

-Due to technical issues with their state’s website, some people in some states who bought insurance outside of the marketplace, despite qualifying for subsidies, could have retroactively signed up for a marketplace plan and received federal subsidies.
+Due to technical issues with their state’s website, some people in certain states who bought insurance outside of the marketplace, despite qualifying for subsidies, could have retroactively signed up for a marketplace plan and received federal subsidies.
 The marketplace closed on March 31st, 2014, and the change had to be made before that deadline.
 Contact your insurance company for further details.

 What if I Can’t Afford Health Insurance?